What are the Public Holidays in Wallis and Futuna?

 Ascension Day is a Christian holiday celebrated 40 days after Easter Sunday.
 It commemorates the ascension of Jesus Christ into heaven, according to the New Testament.

-In Wallis and Futuna, where Catholicism plays a central role in daily life, Ascension Day is marked by special church services and community gatherings.
+In Wallis and Futuna, where Catholicism plays a central role in daily life, Ascension Day is marked by special church services and community gatherings in and around the island's magnificent chapels.

 Whit Monday (Pentecost Monday)